Introduction

 Blue light isn’t all bad — daytime exposure boosts mood, alertness, and productivity.
 The problem is exposure after dark.

-3. Understanding Night Mode and Its Limits
+3. Understanding Night Mode vs Blue Light Glasses: Features and Limits

 Most devices now feature a built-in Night Mode, which reduces blue light by shifting your screen color temperature toward warmer tones (yellow/orange).